 Flexbox and other layout methods

-The flexbox specification contains a definiton of what happens if an item uses another layout method and then becomes a flex item.
+The flexbox specification contains a definition of what happens if an item uses another layout method and then becomes a flex item.
 For example, if an item is floated and then its parent becomes a flex container.
 Or, how a flex container behaves as part of layout.

 An element set to